-Furthermore, WWT will be collaborating with three other CEPF-funded projects undertaken by Mlup Baitong, CCK and Cambodian Institute for Research and Rural Development (CIRD) that focus on developing alternative and sustainable livelihoods for local communities.
+Furthermore, WWT will be collaborating with two other CEPF-funded projects undertaken by Mlup Baitong and CCK that will focus on developing alternative and sustainable livelihoods for local communities (supported as required with expert advice from WWT).
 People most affected by the enforcement laws and have restricted access to wetland resources will be targeted among these projects for support.